26 Different Types of Moths in Arizona

 Adults have a wingspan of 1.2 – 2 inches, with an overlapping pattern of yellow patches on their forewings.

-The hindwings of these types of moths in Arizona are camouflaged in light gray or brown.
+The hindwings of these moths in Arizona are camouflaged in light gray or brown.

 Arcigera flower moths live in dry woodlands, mixed wood forests, sagebrush steppe, and foothill canyons, providing suitable flowers for habitat and food sources.